 The weekend is centered around body art.
 Full body art competitions in the categories of brush & sponge and airbrush take place on Saturday 8 April followed by a photographic session, parade and presentation to winners later in the day.
 On Sunday 9 April the special effects full body art competition and the face painting competition are held.
 The Sunday competition also culminates in a photographic session, parade and presentation.

 - Entrants in the full body art competitions create their design independently but are permitted one assistant.
 The assistant cannot paint nor do any artwork on the model.

 - Entrants in the face painting competition must work independently without an assistant.

 - Entrants can either bring their own model (please have your model fill in and return a Model Registration form prior to the event) or have a model supplied.
 For those body artists that require the Festival to organise a model for them, models will be allocated prior to the event.
-At a minimum, models must wear a G-string.
+At a minimum, models must wear a G-string or c-string and this can be painted before the event.
 Please note that body art models must be over 18 years of age.

 - During the competition, each entrant will be allocated a work area and body artwork can only be done within that area.

 - Entrants cannot commence work before the official start, and must finish painting when the Marshalls indicate the competition is complete.

 - Hairstyling and hair adornments may be worked on before the start of competition.
 The following adornments are allowed in all categories: wigs or hairpieces (no length restriction – must be attached to the head area only), head-dresses and hats (must be attached to the head area only), false nails, false eyelashes, glitter and gems.